Michael J Koontz

-I'm a research scientist with CIRES Earth Lab at the University of Colorado in Boulder.
+Hi!
+I'm the Lead Scientist for Ecological Modeling and Climate Change for Vibrant Planet.
 I earned my PhD at the University of California, Davis in the Graduate Group in Ecology where I was advised by Dr. Andrew Latimer and Dr. Malcolm North.
 My MSc advisor at Colorado State University was Dr. Ruth Hufbauer.
 I was a postdoctoral researcher with Dr. Jennifer Balch.

-I am a forest ecologist that studies how demography and disturbance operate across scales to shape ecosystem resilience in the context of land management and a changing climate.
+I am a plant ecologist and geospatial data scientist that studies how demography and disturbance operate across scales to shape ecosystem resilience in the context of land management and a changing climate.
 I use field-based studies, cutting edge remote sensing, data harmonization, geostatistical analyses, and a firm grounding in ecological theory to advance innovative macroecology research in the mountainous western U.S.

 My research fits into three broad categories (with some example projects listed below each):